SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-Visitors.md

 ### The Visitor Pattern

-The Visitor pattern is one of the original design patterns from Gamma et al. , .
+The Visitor pattern is one of the original design patterns from Gamma et al..
 The main purpose of the Visitor pattern is to externalize an operation from a data structure.
 For example, let's consider a file system implemented with the composite pattern, where nodes can be files or directories.
 This composite forms a tree, where file nodes are leaf nodes and directory nodes are non-leaf nodes.